raspberrypilearning/how-are-you/en/step_3.md

 --- task ---

-+ Optional: change the look of the Sprite 'Respondent'.
-Select the Sprite, click on Costumes tab and select Choose a Costume.
-Can you find a Sprite that looks like or represents the respondent?!
++ Optional: change the look of the sprite 'Respondent'.
+Select the sprite, click on its Costumes tab and select Choose a Costume.
+Can you find a sprite that looks like or represents the respondent?!

 --- /task ---

 --- task ---

 + Run the program again.
 Is it working as you want it to?
 If so, why not try it out on a friend or family member?
-Share the project  link or seach for the [How are you] (https://learning-admin.raspberrypi.org/en/projects/how-are-you) project.
+Share the project link or search for the [How are you] (https://learning-admin.raspberrypi.org/en/projects/how-are-you) project.

 --- /task ---